-We cultivate an active exchange with over 20 partner schools worldwide, some are individually study program specific and others applicable to several study programs.
+We cultivate an active exchange with selected partner schools worldwide, some are individually study program specific and others applicable to several study programs.
 Participation in internationally well known trade fairs opens our activities to a larger audience, providing participating students with invaluable, international feedback and experience.
 We also place a high value and emphasis on participation in international competitions, take part in international symposiums, and are actively involved in organizing them as well, such as the biannual international Transportation Design Symposium.

 We are content to have qualified and vivid cooperations with industries and universities such as international operating companies (e.g. Daimler, VW, Audi, Miele, Kärcher, Duravit...) and nationwide workshops involving students from faculties of architecture, design and art (funded by Bayer, Grohe, Henkel...).
 On the other hand we also connect to regional business´ coining a Corporate Identity for the region of northern black forest or being an active member in chamber of commerce.

 Inter- and transdisciplinary collaborations with both international institutes and design-studios as well as with recognized industry partners will provide a critical, blending insight.
 This will evoke disruptive design investigations embracing new technologies as well as environmental and social challenges.
 Students are trained to think holistically, to act critically and to collaborate interdependently - based on the principles of global responsible citizenship.
 This will be delivered to management through remarkable social skills, versatility, and professionalized communication tools as well as through the capacity to connect at speed.